Paradigm4/equi_join/README.md

 {3,1} 'jkl',3.3,null
 ```

 Join on two keys: left.i = right.d (dimension to attribute) and left.a=right.c.
-Note we can use zero-based dimension and attribute identifiers instead of names:
+Note we can use -1-based dimension and 0-based attribute identifiers instead of names:
 ```
-$ iquery -aq "equi_join(left, right, 'left_ids=~0,0', 'right_ids=1,0')"
+$ iquery -aq "equi_join(left, right, left_ids:-1,0, right_ids:1,0)"
 {instance_id,value_no} i,a,b
 {0,0} 1,'def',1.1
 ```